wradlib/wradlib-docs/source/installation.rst

 In order to run :math:`\omega radlib`, you need to have a Python interpreter installed on your local computer, as well as a number of Python packages (`Dependencies`_).
 We recommend installing `Anaconda <https://www.anaconda.com/products/individual>`_ as it includes Python, numerous required packages, and other useful tools (e.g. `Spyder <https://www.spyder-ide.org/>`_).

 Using Anaconda the installation process is harmonised across platforms.
 Download and install the latest `Anaconda distribution <https://www.anaconda.com/products/individual>`_ for your specific OS.
-We recommend using the minimal `Miniconda <https://conda.io/miniconda.html>`_ if you do not want to install a full scientific python stack.
+We recommend using the minimal `Miniforge or Mambaforge <https://github.com/conda-forge/miniforge>`_ if you do not want to install a full scientific python stack (see `Mambaforge`_).

-We are constantly performing tests with these distributions (for the most recent 3 python versions).
+We are constantly performing tests with `conda-forge <https://conda-forge.org/>`_ community channel (for the most recent 3 python versions).

 If your Anaconda Python installation is working, the following command (in a console) should work::